blueshark42/blueshark42/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Roland, I'm a 18 year old student living in Slovakia!
+My name is Roland, I'm a 18 year old student from Slovakia!

 I'm good at making things, using clever techniques... for the most part.
 I made things that help others, things that millions of computers run daily, and even random things.
 You can find a tiny bit of what I've made here. :)

+I might like cyber-security and programming a little bit too much. ;D

 **I'm currently studying:**
 - 🛡️ Cyber Security